-The frame, also know as pre-cover inspection should be performed after all windows, plumbing rough-in, electrical rough-in, HVAC duct systems, etc. have been installed, but before insulation and interior wall finishes have been applied.
+The frame, also known as pre-cover inspection should be performed after all windows, plumbing rough-in, electrical rough-in, HVAC duct systems, etc. have been installed, but before insulation and interior wall finishes have been applied.
 This inspection will focus primarily on structural components, plumbing and electrical rough-ins which will not be visible or accessible after the insulation and sheetrock get installed.

 The completed mechanical system rough-ins are important for a complete frame / pre-cover inspection because mechanical contractors are known to remove roof braces, cut through supports and beams, etc. They frequently alter the structural components by drilling, notching and cutting framing members to make room for their system components.
 Often times these contractors make improper alterations that can weaken the structure.
 The frame / pre-cover inspection is very important because once the insulation is installed and the drywall is up, all deficiencies and problems become permanently concealed.
 These issues are rarely detectable during a final inspection.